-"Divorce can be like a long, hard run.
-The first thing to do is make sure you're heading in the right direction."
+"Divorce can be like a journey.
+The first thing to do is make sure you're headed in the right direction."

 Many families do not realize that they have choices about the divorce process.
 The process you and your spouse select may profoundly influence your satisfaction with the outcome.
 With traditional representation, both parties have their own attorney and the attorney seeks the best possible result for his client.
 An advocacy based process tends to pit the interests of one spouse against the other.
 Even though most cases settle, trial is still a real possibility and the attorney must prepare accordingly.
 For the system to work, the clients and the lawyers must cooperate, otherwise the judge will decide the case.
 Litigation is expensive and hard on all family members.
 It is for this reason, that most judges recommend or even require mediation.
 Nonetheless, litigation may be the only option for some families.